 - Buy a smaller turkey or two small turkeys to cook in your RV’s oven or carefully – carefully – fry the turkey using a backyard frying kit if the campground allows it.
 You can also buy a pre-cooked turkey, cut it up, and heat the parts.

 - Cook the side dishes before you leave for your camping trip, and then heat them on Thanksgiving Day.
 You can also employ slow cookers to help cook and keep your sides warm.
 Just don’t overload your RV’s voltage limits.

 - Use a campfire and Dutch ovens, as well, to help cook side dishes and keep them warm.
 Some people have even cooked the turkey in a Dutch oven, but we aren’t experts in this, so do some research before attempting this culinary feat.

 - You can also employ your portable grill and gas stove burners to give you extra cooking space.
 Who says a grilled turkey isn’t traditional?
 Cut the bird up after it has thawed and marinate and grill the pieces to juicy and tender perfection.

 - Cook your pumpkin pies in advance and store them in the refrigerator or a cooler.
-Let them warm to room temperature before you service them or heat them up in your RV’s oven.
+Let them warm to room temperature before you service them or heat them in your RV’s oven.
 You can also buy pies if you don’t feel like making them.

-Set your feast up on the RV’s counter space so food isn’t in the way on your smaller RV table and let people grab what they want to eat before they sit down.
+Set your feast up on the RV’s counter space, so food isn’t in the way on your smaller RV table and lets people grab what they want to eat before they sit down.
 Eat outside if the weather permits it.
 Use the camping ground’s picnic tables if they aren’t full.
 You can even decorate your RV’s table to make it festive with a small Thanksgiving tablecloth and pumpkin-scented candles.